-Which instrumentation will be presented in Spring 2018?
+Which instrumentation will be presented in Fall of 2018?

-We are proud to present a flutist, clarinetist, and bassoonist.
+We are proud to present flutist Catherine Gregory and cellist Dr. Yves Dharamraj from Decoda, Carnegie Hall’s affiliate ensemble.
 With a partnership with the Las Vegas Science & Technology Festival, the presentation will also combine science elements.

 About Notes with a Purpose

 Notes with a Purpose’s mission is to bring high-quality musical experiences in creative and unique ways to unprivileged and at-risk youth, parents, and underserved populations, with an emphasis on making classical music accessible in untraditional venues.
-In the twelve months since June 2016, NWP’s two outreach programs (The Music JuiceBox Series and Wednesdays Live at the Mission) reached over 24,000 people and was a recipient of the Father Eugène Merlet Community Service Award.
+In the two years since June 2016, NWP’s two outreach programs (Music JuiceBox Series and Mission: Music Live) reached over 24,000 people and was a recipient of the Father Eugène Merlet Community Service Award.
 This third season will add another outreach program, the Lullaby Project, which pairs pregnant mothers in challenging circumstances with musicians to co-create and record personal lullabies.